replicatedhq/replicated-field-labs/instruqt/troubleshoot-training/04-troubleshoot-3/assignment.md

 =================

 - Kubernetes Services act as load balancers to Pods
   - Pods advertise a `containerPort` that they are listening on, but we don't want to keep track of their IP addresses since they change all the time.
 Services are a way to abstract away the IP addresses of the Pods, and instead use a DNS name to connect to the Pods.
+A Service's name is recorded as a DNS record in the cluster.
   - Services advertise a listening `port` and forward connections to a `targetPort`.

   ![Services at a glance](../assets/services-explained.png)